 Taylor lives, breathes, and eats music.
-He is a music contributor at Out Magazine and The Advocate Magazine.
-He has bylines in Paper, Billboard, Backstage, Blavity, and more.
+He has cover stories in SPIN Magazine, Paper Magazine, and Out Magazine as well as music bylines in Out, Alt Press, PRIDE, The Advocate, Billboard, and more.
 Check out what he’s currently listening to here.

 The gay country music singer recreates Dolly Parton’s 1997 cover of Out magazine.

 All eyes are on Saucy Santana and it’s easy to see why.